Updates, commentary, training and advice on immigration and asylum law

 For applicants aged 60-64, it states “you must normally waive the requirement if the time needed to reach the required standard means the applicant would then be aged 65 or over”.
 Where an applicant seeks to rely on this exemption, it would be prudent to provide evidence that they have attempted to learn English to the required level, as well as evidence of the tests they have sat but failed.
 If the applicant has an English teacher, it may be useful to submit a letter from them that states that, in their opinion, the applicant will be over the age of 65 when they meet the required standard.

-As evidence of their age, an applicant can submit documents such as a passport, EEA identity card or birth certificate.
+As evidence of their age, an applicant can submit documents such as a passport or birth certificate, or for naturalisation applications an EEA identity card can be submitted.
 The list is non-exhaustive so the Home Office may accept an alternative document that shows the applicant’s age.

 Medical/disability exemptions